A traditional stone-built house with land on the outskirts of the popular village of Introdacqua

 The house has been decorated and furnished with respect for the traditional Abruzzese country vernacular but with all of the modern conveniences and features required by a foreign buyer.

-The property is available for sale together with a separate but adjacent structure.
-This second property requires total restoration but could eventually provide additional, connecting accommodation on the first and second floors plus a garage – in total up to a further 80 square metres of usable space.
+The property is available for sale together with a separate but adjacent structure, now hosting two parking spots.
+This second property requires building from scratch but could eventually provide additional, connecting accommodation on the first and second floors plus a garage – in total up to a further 80 square metres of usable space.

 English speaking owner.